 Any surgical procedure involves a chance of infection, but this risk is very small.
 The estimated chance of contracting an infection requiring antibiotics from UFE is less than 1 in 1,000.
 There is also a small risk of damage to blood vessels (less than 1%) and the need for a follow up dilatation and curettage (D & C) procedure in the event that fibroids detach following treatment (2-3%).
 Some women (1-5%, mostly those over 45 years old) experience menopause immediately following UFE.
 Be sure to ask your doctor about any additional risks you should be aware of.
 You can see a more complete discussion of the risks and benefits of UFE at Radiologyinfo.org.

-Iowa Radiology's Interventional Radiologists provide consultations for uterine fibroid embolization at our downtown Des Moines clinic and perform the procedure at Unity Point Iowa Methodist Medical Center.
+Iowa Radiology's Interventional Radiologists provide consultations for uterine fibroid embolization at our downtown Des Moines clinic.
 If uterine fibroids are interfering with your quality of life, discuss treatment options with your doctor, who can provide you with a referral to our clinic if appropriate.

 Iowa Radiology provides a wide range of imaging services in the Des Moines area.
 We are dedicated to providing the highest level of patient care and customer service and are always happy to discuss any questions or concerns you have about your procedure with us.